TomasOrtega/TomasOrtega/README.md

 My research is focused on making distributed algorithms work in communication-constrained networks, with an emphasis on privacy-preserving Machine Learning.
 I derive theoretical bounds and demonstrate my results with practical implementations.
 This includes algorithms for Federated Learning and Decentralized Control.

-More broadly, I am interested in aspects of optimization, information theory and AI.
+More broadly, I am interested in optimization, information theory and AI.

 ### Truly decentralized learning on directed graphs

 Decentralized optimization algorithms typically require communication between nodes to be bi-directional.

 In the directed case, existing algorithms required nodes to know how many listeners they have (knowledge of their out-degree).
-We proposed a series of works that circumvent this requirement -- see https://arxiv.org/pdf/2405.19513.
+We proposed a [series of works](https://github.com/TomasOrtega/DT-GO) that circumvent this requirement.

 Currently, I'm interested in incorporating more aspects of real networks to bridge the gap between the practice and theory of decentralized learning.

+### Proving stuff with Lean

+On the side, I'm learning about theorem proving with Lean.
+In the future I would like to formalize more of my proofs using Lean, so far I have only done some [tests](https://github.com/TomasOrtega/test_dtgo).

 <!--
 **TomasOrtega/TomasOrtega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.